Best telescopes 2024: For stargazing galaxies, nebulas and more

 The best telescopes offer up stunning views of the night sky.
 (Image credit: Getty)

-The best telescopes allow astronomers to access exceptional views of the night sky, from stars and planets to galaxies and nebulas.
-They come in a range of configurations, with different optical systems, aperture sizes, and technology; this guide breaks down the jargon and runs through the factors that matter when choosing a telescope.
+The best telescopes allow astronomers to access exceptional night sky views, from stars and planets to galaxies and nebulas.
+They come in various configurations; our guide breaks down the jargon and runs through the factors that matter when choosing a telescope.

-We've included telescopes suitable for a range of different purposes in this guide, but if you have something specific in mind, we also have lists of the best telescopes for seeing planets, best telescopes for deep space, best smart telescopes and best beginner telescopes.
-And if you're looking for a gift for the younger astronomers in your life, we also have a guide to the best telescopes for kids.
+We've included telescopes suitable for a range of different purposes in this guide, but we can also guide you through seeing planets, observing deep space, getting started with beginner telescopes or getting clever with the best smart telescopes.
+And if you're looking for a Christmas gift for the younger astronomers in your life, there are plenty of high-quality telescopes for kids that we've fully reviewed and tested.

 The quick list